networknext/unity/examples/walkthroughs/simple_client_example.md

 We recommend keeping the client pointer as a global variable so that it is accessible from various Unity functions, like `Update()` and `Destroy()`.

-With a client ready to go, open a session betwen the client and the server:
+With a client ready to go, open a session between the client and the server:
 ```csharp
 // Open a session to the server
 Next.NextClientOpenSession(client, "127.0.0.1:50000");